-Puffster is a Dover-based smoke shop that carries a small selection of kratom alongside other tobacco and smoke items.
+Puffster is a Dover-based smoke shop with a small selection of kratom alongside other tobacco and smoke items.
 Their staff is extremely welcoming and happy to answer any questions customers may have.
 Their prices are a bit high but not prohibitively so.

 Located in Delmar, Oddz & Endz has a decent selection of kratom and fair prices.
 This is one of the best options for people who live in southern Delaware.

 Knowing what to look for when purchasing kratom online or in a brick-and-mortar shop will help you have the best and safest experience possible.
 Below are a few things to keep in mind when shopping for kratom.